silver-machine/crowbar/README.md

 ## Overview

-Crowbar is a stack-based interpreted language.
-Originally, I meant for it to be for ASCII roguelike programming (the `clearscr` keyword is a remnant of that), but over time it has become a sort of general purpose/toy language.
+Crowbar is a stack-based interpreted language inspired by FORTH and Python.
+Originally, it was meant to be for ASCII game programming (the `clearscr` keyword is a remnant of that), but over time it has become a sort of general purpose/toy language.
+Keep in mind

 ## Example Code